minio/docs/source/reference/minio-mc/mc-share-download.rst

    Defaults to ``168h`` or 168 hours (7 days).

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Recursively generate URLs for all objects in a :mc-cmd:`mc share download ALIAS` bucket or bucket prefix.
+   Recursively generate URLs for all objects in a :mc-cmd:`mc share download ALIAS` bucket or bucket prefix.

    Required if any ``ALIAS`` specifies a path to a bucket or bucket prefix.

 .. mc-cmd:: --version-id, vid
+   :optional:

    .. include:: /includes/facts-versioning.rst
       :start-after: start-version-id-desc